Tencent/rapidjson/doc/tutorial.md

 if (document["pi"] != 3.14) /*...*/;                // Compare with double.
 ~~~~~~~~~~

-Array and object must be `Value`s in order to be compared.
+Array/object compares their elements/members in order.
 They are equal if and only if their whole subtrees are equal.

 Note that, currently if an object contains duplicated named member, comparing equality with any object is always `false`.